 I began Scratchmade Journal with the sole intention of encouraging others to embrace and explore creativity through art.
 (Read more about why I began this website here.)
 I constantly share my artwork and techniques, color charts and printables, in-depth information and discoveries, discounts and giveaways, and I’ve even shared art supplies with many of you.
 And I spend countless, unpaid hours every week doing so.

 In return, all I ask is that you don’t steal my stuff.

 I know those who have no regard for copyright laws won’t read this, or if they do, they won’t care.
 This post is for those of you who have a desire to respect artists’ copyrights.
 I’ll begin with tips and advice for honoring artist copyrights.*

-Information on what is okay to share and use at my site is at the bottom of this post or at my fine print.
+Information on what is okay to share and use from my site is at the bottom of this post or at my fine print.

 How to honor artist copyrights & protect artists.

 These sites are fairly easy to recognize because they tend to be rather generic or may have a lot of information about various subjects.
 They are content mills, so there won’t be a “face” person or authorship.
 They can also be very dangerous and harbor viruses, malware, or worse.